 We also have some advantages.
 Our climate is temperate, our ecosystems have some resilience, and our small nation is made up of many, often connected, communities.

-To explore how we might meet these towering challenges, I will take three aspects of each of the conference themes: Vision - adventure, invention, community; Voices – nature’s, other people’s, our own; Vision – seeing, imagining, planning.
+To explore how we might meet these towering challenges, I will take three aspects of each of the conference themes: Values - adventure, invention, community; Voices – nature’s, other people’s, our own; Vision – seeing, imagining, planning.